brentley/appmeshworkshop/content/servicediscovery/servicediscovery.md

 Given the dependencies between Cloud Map, ECS and App Mesh, you will proceed in the following order to enable Service Discovery:

-1. We will start of by configuring a namespace and a service in Cloud Map.
+1. We will start off by configuring a namespace and a service in Cloud Map.
 2. We will then create the App Mesh resources needed to represent the new version of our ECS-based Crystal service.
 3. Finally we will create a new service in ECS for the Crystal backend.